Information to researchers

 More about establishing a company

-The company will normally be established by Inven2, but can also be established by the inventor.
+The company will normally be established by Inven2, but can in certain cases be established by the inventor.

 We assist with patenting